-The least intensive land uses, in terms of acreage, are commercial, industrial, civic, and recreational uses, each of which amounts to less than 2.5 percent of the land area.
+The least intensive land uses, in terms of acreage, are commercial, industrial, extractive, public, and recreational uses, each of which amounts to less than 2.5 percent of the land area.
 This is to be expected in a rural, agriculturally based town.
-The hamlet at the intersection of Concord Center Drive, CTH E, and CTH B is 138 acres in size.
-Currently approximately 60 acres (43 percent) of the hamlet is developed with the following land uses: residential (41 acres), storage (7.5 acres), farm buildings (6 acres) manufacturing/industrial (2.8 acres), warehouse/storage (commercial (1.2 acres), and public institutional (1.4 acres).
-The remaining 78 acres includes wetlands (7.5 acres), roadways (15.3 acres) and crop land or open, uncultivated land (55.2 acres).
-That 55 acres of cultivated and uncultivated lands has the potential to be developed for residential or commercial use, though it is distributed across more than a dozen parcels, some of them small and/or irregular in configuration.
+The hamlet at the intersection of Concord Center Drive, CTH E, and CTH B is 120 acres in size.
+Currently approximately 33 percent of the acreage in the hamlet is developed with the following land uses: residential (36 acres), commercial (1.5 acres), industrial (1 acre), and public institutional (1.1 acres).
+The remaining 80 acres is currently in agricultural use or is open uncultivated land and has the potential to be rezoned and developed for residential or commercial land uses.

 Residential use covers only 5.5 percent of the Town's land area, according to Jefferson County data.
-A large portion of the residential land use in the Town is located in rural residential subdivisions and the Spacious Acres mobile home park.
+A large portion of the residential land use in the Town is located in rural residential sub-divisions and the Spacious Acres mobile home park.
 Scattered large lot and farm homes make up the remaining residential acreage (see Map 11, Appendix A).